Fractal dimensions in the Gromov--Hausdorff space: Topological embeddings of the Hilbert cube

-\begin{proof}[Proof of Corollary \ref{cor:discon}] By Corollary \ref{cor:pathinfult}, the space $(\ultsp, \grdis)$ is path-connected; however $(\ultsp, \ugrdis)$ is not so since $\ugrdis$ is an ultrametric (Proposition \ref{prop:nault}).
+We shall prove Corollaries \ref{cor:discon} and \ref{cor:ratio}. \begin{proof}[Proof of Corollary \ref{cor:discon}] By Corollary \ref{cor:pathinfult}, the space $(\ultsp, \grdis)$ is path-connected; however $(\ultsp, \ugrdis)$ is not so since $\ugrdis$ is an ultrametric (Proposition \ref{prop:nault}).
 Thus $I_{\ultsp}$ is not continuous.
 Note that we can use the infinite-dimensionality instead of the path-connectedness of $(\ultsp, \grdis)$ since all ultrametric spaces have zero topological dimension. \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor:ratio}] For the sake of contradiction, suppose that there exists $c\in [2, \infty)$ such that for all $(X, d), (Y, e)\in \ugrdis$ we have

 Then $I_{\ultsp}$ is continuous.
 This contradicts Corollary \ref{cor:discon}. \end{proof}